LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 ### Run the server

-Run these commands in the following order.
+Run these commands in the terminal in the following order.
 ```javascript
 //in the project directory
 npm install